 Shaped like shooting stars, ‘White Comet’ is a Japanese type that has very few seeds, and is totally without any bitter flavor.

-These hybrid plants reach 2-3 feet tall and mature in 70 days.
+These hybrid plants reach two to three feet tall and mature in 70 days.

-This variety produces elongated, ivory fruit that reach an astronomical 10 inches long and 2 inches wide.
+This variety produces elongated, ivory fruit that reach an astronomical 10 inches long and two inches wide.

 ‘White Comet’ bears fruits that are thin-skinned, sweet, and meaty.

 |Variety||Days to Maturity||Fruit Size & Shape||Flavor & Texture|

 |Clara||65–70||6–7 inches long, 4–5 inches wide; cylindrical||Mild, nutty; creamy, meaty|

 |Ghostbuster||72–80||6–7 inches long, 4 inches wide; oval||Sweet; creamy|

 |Gretel||50–60||3–4 inches; elongated||Sweet, mild; tender|

 |Paloma||65||4–5 inches long, 3 inches wide; bell-shaped||Sweet, mild; creamy|